AP Chem Unit 7 Progress Check MCQ: Everything You Need to Know

 Confusing Q and K

 This is probably the single most common error.
-On top of that, students see concentrations and immediately try to compare them to K, but K only applies at equilibrium.
+Q > K means shift left.
 You need to calculate Q first (using the same expression, just with current concentrations) and then compare.
-Q < K means shift right.
-Q > K means shift left.
-Consider this: q = K means you're already at equilibrium.
+In real terms, students see concentrations and immediately try to compare them to K, but K only applies at equilibrium.
+Q = K means you're already at equilibrium.
+Which means q < K means shift right.
 Write this down somewhere if you need to.

 Forgetting That Catalysts Don't Change Equilibrium

 Every year, students see "catalyst added" in a Le Chatelier question and choose the answer that says equilibrium shifts.
+It gets you to equilibrium faster, but it doesn't change where equilibrium lies.
 But a catalyst speeds up both directions equally.
-But it gets you to equilibrium faster, but it doesn't change where equilibrium lies.
-This is such a common trap that it's almost guaranteed to show up Surprisingly effective..
+This is such a common trap that it's almost guaranteed to show up.

 Messing Up ICE Tables